At DTU Fotonik you enter a world of different nationalities gathered around world class research

 Our research is grouped in four sections:

-Our research activities are divided into the following four sections; Communications Technology, Nonlinear Optics & Biophotonics, Light Sources & Industrial Sensors and Nanophotonics.
+Our research activities are divided into the following four sections; Communication Technologies, Nonlinear Optics & Biophotonics, Light Sources & Industrial Sensors and Nanophotonics.
 Each section contains 3-4 research groups.

 DTU Fotonik is also connected to three research centers, including NATEC Centre of Excellence, Centre for Silicon Photonics for Optical Communications (SPOC) and Center for Nanostructured Graphene (CNG).